AWSKMSCreateKeyRequest

 -

+A description of the KMS key.
 Use a description that helps you decide whether the KMS key is appropriate for a task.
 The default value is an empty string (no description).

 To set or change the description after the key is created, use UpdateKeyDescription.